Deep0Thinking/2nd-Minima/_posts/2022-11-28-How-to-post-posts.md

     ---
     ```

+    ***(Attention: Ensure the title is enclosed in double quotes (`"`) if it contains a colon (`:`) for successful tag page creation.)***

-    And that tag-page would collect and display all your posts with that tag.
-In fact, there is a more efficient way to repeat this repetitive procedure, which is to create a python script to help you do that, for more detailed information please click on the solutions link below.
+    The tag page will aggregate and display all posts with the specified tag.
+Considering a more efficient implementation, which is to create a python script to automate this process, more details can be found in the solutions link right below.

     *The tags and tag-page display solutions are [here](http://longqian.me/2017/02/09/github-jekyll-tag/) provided by [Long Qian](http://longqian.me/aboutme/), great thanks to him!*